ChrisBall/ToffeePhonic/README.md

 ToffeePhonic is an open-source range sensing instrument.
 It measures distance using a Time-Of-Flight (TOF) sensor and converts the range into music with it's onboard synthesiser, or sends MIDI out over USB.

-The instructions here should contain everything you need to build your own, including a bill of materials, laser cutting files, build guide and instructions for use.
+The instructions here should contain everything you need to build your own, including a bill of materials, laser cutting files, build guide, code and instructions for use.
 This project is probably not suitable for complete beginners (at the moment).

 [Bill of materials](docs/BOM.md)